James Kendall (chemist): Life

 Kendall was born in Chobham, Surrey to soldier William Henry Kendall of the Royal Horse Artillery, and his second wife Rebecca Pickering.
 He attended the local village school and then, from 1900, Farnham Grammar School.
 From 1907 to 1910, he studied at the University of Edinburgh graduating with both a BSc and MA.
 In 1912, with the support of a scholarship, he went to the Nobel Institute for Physical Chemistry in Stockholm to work with Arrhenius on electrolytes.

 In 1913, he accepted the position as Professor of Chemistry at Columbia University, New York.
+Two years later he was awarded the degree of Doctor of Science (DSc) by the University of Edinburgh.
 He also served in 1917 as a Lieutenant Commander in the United States Naval Reserve, acting as Liaison Officer with Allied Services on Chemical Warfare.

 His candidacy for the Royal Society of London in 1924 read: "Distinguished as an investigator in physical and general chemistry.
 Has published since 1912, partly with collaborators, over sixty papers in Proc Roy Soc, Journ Chem Soc, Phil Mag, Journ Amer Chem Soc, Journ Phys Chem, etc, dealing with the following subjects: - 'Mechanism of the Ionisation Process'; The Problem of Strong Electrolytes'; 'Correlation of Compound Formation, Ionisation and Solubility in Solution, and in Fused Salt Mixtures'; 'Prediction of Solubility in Polar Solutions'; 'Stability of Hydrates and other Additive Compounds'; 'Viscosity of Binary Mixtures'; 'A Method for the Separation of Rare Earths and of Isotopes."
 He was elected a Fellow (FRS) in 1927.